 It's game time with this tossable version of tic-tac-toe.
 Cut a 20-inch square from a painter's drop cloth; turn back the edges and press with an iron.
 Use duct tape to finish the edges and mark squares.
-Sand-filled muslin sachet bags -- color coded with duct-tape strips -- mark each player's spot.
+Sand-filled muslin sachet bags—color coded with duct-tape strips—mark each player's spot.

 Have a low-key, go-barefoot, splash-in-the-lake kind of day this 4th of July.
 Set out festive lounge chairs, beach towels, and other summer essentials to help make your party relaxing and enjoyable.
 Oh, and don't forget the sunscreen!

 Make your 4th of July soiree one to remember with these dazzling sparkler party favors.
 To create, you'll need a color printer, white cardstock, scissors, a crafts knife, a cutting mat, and of course, sparklers.
-Print pages on cardstock.
-Cut out the designs and use a crafts knife to cut slits along the white dotted lines.
+Print pages on cardstock, then cut out the designs and use a crafts knife to cut slits along the white dotted lines.
 Slide sparklers through the slits so that the words show on top of the sparklers.
-(Note: Be sure to remove the sparklers from the paper holders before lighting.)
+Be sure to remove the sparklers from the paper holders before lighting.

 Bake these adorable apple-berry pies, then send them with your guests for a sweet way to end your 4th of July bash.
 All you need are fresh berries, sugar-brushed pastries, and cute canning jars.
 Use a simple star cutout to add extra flair.

 Awe 4th of July guests with these celebratory coasters.
 To make them you'll need a color printer, white cardstock, scissors, 4-inch-diameter round chipboard coasters, spray adhesive, and a matte-finish clear spray.
 Print page on cardstock, then cut out the designs.
 Spray chipboard coasters with spray adhesive and press cutout designs to adhere.
 Spray with clear finish and let dry.